Outbound Filter

 Limitations

-The Outbound Routing Filter cannot prevent communications to the following Soracom endpoints:
+Outbound Filter cannot prevent communication to the following Soracom endpoints:

 Programmatic Usage